 The Water Use and Waste Management KSA focuses mainly on the domestic, industrial and mining water sectors.
 It aims to proactively and effectively lead and support the advancement of technology, science, management and policies relevant to water supply, waste and effluent management, for these sectors.
 This KSA also supports studies on institutional and management issues, with special emphasis on the efficient functioning of water service institutions and their viability.
 Research on infrastructure for both water supply and sanitation is included.
-A further focus is on water supply and treatment technology serving the domestic (urban, rural, large and small systems) as well as the industrial/commercial and mining sectors of our economy.
-This KSA also focuses on waste and effluent as well as reuse technologies that can support the municipal, mining and industrial sectors and improve management in these sectors with the aim of improving productivity and supporting economic growth while minimising the negative effect on human and environmental health.
+A further focus is on water supply and treatment technology serving the domestic (urban, rural, large and small systems) as well as industrial/commercial and mining sectors of our economy.
+This KSA also focuses on waste and effluent as well as reuse technologies that can support the municipal, mining and industrial sectors and improve management in these sectors, with the aim of improving productivity and supporting economic growth, while minimising the negative effect on human and environmental health.

 The provision and supply of water of adequate quality and quantity for economic and public health purposes remain continuous challenges.
 Water is a finite resource and, specifically in the context of South Africa, becoming incrementally scarce.
 Managing water use and the waste released to the water environment is thus of paramount importance to ensure the sustainability of the resource and the activities relying on it.
 Water use and waste management in South Africa is consequently a key factor for social and economic growth, as well as for our environment.
 The entire way we think about and use water is thus an important factor in determining our future.
 In recent years the focus of the KSA has been on supporting the implementation of various pieces of legislation that impact on the provision of sustainable water services.
 The support was in the form of unpacking and understanding key elements within legislation and the impact on the water services sector.
-The result has been a bias towards developing guidelines and tools to assist new and emerging municipalities and politicians to understand their responsibilities, which also included repackaging information of technical nature.
-In the process we have maintained a balance with dealing with cutting edge technological advances and have been concentrating on their application and commercialisation.
-Developing innovative processes and technologies for water purification and treatment of wastewater from domestic to industrial and mining activities has been and is even of greater importance to our country, especially in the light of problems related to the increase in pollution of our water resources and problems related to the provision of clean drinking water.
-The KSA has initiated scoping studies and strategy development to respond to the above challenges, as well as to examine the achievements of the sector within the policy framework which existed over the past 12 years.
-Considering the emerging challenges, as well as the policy shifts in the sector, research in the KSA will move towards greater innovation and development of cutting edge technologies to respond to the issues of poor O&M, competency and capacity constraints, energy constraints and the aspect of water quality.
+The result has been a bias towards developing guidelines and tools to assist new and emerging municipalities and politicians to understand their responsibilities, which also included repackaging information of a technical nature.
+In the process we have maintained a balance with dealing with cuttingedge technological advances and have been concentrating on their application and commercialisation.
+Developing innovative processes and technologies for water purification, and reuse and treatment of wastewater from domestic to industrial and mining activities, has been and is of even greater importance to our country, especially in the light of problems related to the deteriorating quality of our water resources and the rising costs and reliability of energy.
+Considering the emerging challenges, research in the KSA will continue to focus on greater innovation and development of cutting-edge technologies to respond to the issues of poor O&M, competency and capacity constraints, reuse, energy efficiency, climate change constraints, emerging contaminants and the aspect of drinking water quality.